 Education – Instructor-Led

-The CW Ops’ CW Academy course says to use whatever key you are most comfortable with.
+The CW Ops’ CW Academy course

 I’ll note that these courses are popular and fill up quick, but have a flexible approach to confirming your booking with them.
 My advice is to jump in to book your course, even if you’ve never done CW before, and await the start.
 If it turns out you can’t make your schedule align with theirs, try again next semester.
 One thing is for certain and all those that have learned CW agree – study at least 20 minutes per day, and once proficient make at least one CW QSO per day to keep out the cobwebs.